ggerganov/ggml/docs/gguf.md

 If a particular community key is widely used, it may be promoted to a standardized key.

+By convention, most counts/lengths/etc are `uint64` unless otherwise specified.
+This is to allow for larger models to be supported in the future.
+Some models may use `uint32` for their values; it is recommended that readers support both.

 ### General

 #### Required